FEMINIST THEATER TROUPE. stories from our lives, dream plays, music, chants & crankies

 They were seen by thousands of women and men who laughed and cried with us and embraced their message.

-“Community Screening” of It’s All Right To Be Woman Theatre, will be held in late spring at Cinemapolis, 120 East Green St., Ithaca NY.
-The just-completed film will have a talkback and Q&A with filmmakers, members of the troupe and led by Dr. Sara Warner, Associate Professor in the Department of Performing and Media Arts at Cornell University was held on June 24.
+An online“Community Screening” of It’s All Right To Be Woman Theatre, was held as a benefit for the film and for Cinemapolis, Ithaca,’s only independent art house cinema.
+An online talkback and Q&A with filmmakers, members of the troupe and led by Dr. Sara Warner, Associate Professor in the Department of Performing and Media Arts at Cornell University was held on June 24.
 You can access the Facebook livestream here.

 “I believe that you have to study It’s All Right To Be Woman Theatre and other collectivist groups, if you’re going to understand the history of American theatre.”